Healthy Egg Salad

-- Air fryer method - Set the temp to 250ºF and cooked eggs for 16 minutes.
+- Air fryer method - Set the temp to 250ºF and cook eggs for 16 minutes.

 - Instant Pot method - Place eggs on a trivet, add 1 cup of water and select Pressure Cook for 5 minutes, then vent immediately.

-- Oven method - Bake eggs for 25 minutes at 325°F. With all options, it’s important to immerse the eggs in a bath of ice water immediately afterwards to stop the cooking.
+- Oven method - Bake eggs for 25 minutes at 325°F. With all options, it’s important to immerse the eggs in a bath of ice water immediately afterwards to stop the cooking process.
 Leave in ice bath for about 15 minutes to chill.
 Then peel and chop the eggs.

-STORAGE INSTRUCTIONS: Leftover egg salad can be refrigerator an airtight container for up to 1 additional day.
-Press a sheet of plastic wrap against the surface to deter browning.
+STORAGE INSTRUCTIONS: Leftover egg salad can be refrigerated in an airtight container for up to 1 additional day.
+Press a sheet of plastic wrap against the surface to prevent browning.